mwkaicz/request-test/README.md

 ### Reason of this test:
-socket request returns another Language code than normal request.
+socket request always returns default language code.

 ### Changes in code: